What is a Business Line of Credit?

 - Speed: 1 -3 business days.

-Draw fees, typically around 1.6%–2.5%, may apply per withdrawal.
-Credit limits generally range from $1,000 to $1,000,000, with interest rates starting at 8% and terms up to 18 months.
+Draw fees, typically ranging from 1.6% to 2.5%, may apply per withdrawal.
+Credit limits generally range from $1,000 to $1,000,000, with interest rates starting at 8% and terms ranging from 1 to 18 months.
+Lines of credit come with variable interest rates, meaning your rate can change over the life of your loan.

 How Do I Withdraw Cash from a Business Line of Credit?

-Log Into Your Lender’s Online Platform
+Log in to Your Lender’s Online Platform

 Most lenders offer online platforms where you can manage your business line of credit.
 Once logged in, you can review your available balance, interest rate, repayment terms, and any applicable draw fees.